 5. Am I willing to incorporate exercise into my lifestyle?

 To achieve maximum weight loss, skin and muscle tone, you will need to incorporate exercise into your new routine.
 Exercising will improve your cardiovascular fitness and build muscle mass, which will help you burn more calories.
 After surgery, your body will be under stress trying to adjust to the limited calories you can consume.
 If muscle is not regularly used for exercise every day, it will be consumed to meet your energy needs.

-You will be required to participate in NSMC’s post-surgery 12-week cardiac risk reduction program, which includes medically supervised exercise.
+You will be required to participate in NSMC's comprehensive post-operative bariatric surgery program for nutrition and exercise.
 We can help you with strategies for motivation and suggestions for trying a variety of exercise.
 As you lose weight, exercise will become easier and you may even discover that you enjoy it.

 6. Am I prepared to change my diet and eating habits for life?